collapsed-stacks/startups/questions/5669/trademark-question.md

 - tagged: `trademark`
 - score: 2

-<p>Let's say I want to register www.buyusedshoes.com as a trademark "BuyUsedShoes."
+Let's say I want to register www.buyusedshoes.com as a trademark "BuyUsedShoes."
 If I search the USPTO website, no entries come up for this search.
-Let's say my site allows you to buy used shoes.</p>
+Let's say my site allows you to buy used shoes.

-<p>However, there's another company with the website www.sellusedshoes.com with a registered trademark "SellUsedShoes."
-And let's say their site allows you to sell used shoes.</p>
+However, there's another company with the website www.sellusedshoes.com with a registered trademark "SellUsedShoes."
+And let's say their site allows you to sell used shoes.

-<p>So now there's another company with a slight variation in the company/domain name, and we're in a similar (if not the same) industry.</p>
+So now there's another company with a slight variation in the company/domain name, and we're in a similar (if not the same) industry.

-<p>Would I be able to register this trademark?</p>
+Would I be able to register this trademark?